 1. Research the Requirements

-Not all lenders have the same requirements for getting a car loan refinance, so be sure to do your research before applying for a particular loan.
+Not all lenders have the same car loan refinance requirements, so be sure to do your research before applying for a particular loan.
 For example, Bank of America requires that you have at least $5,000 remaining on your loan — unless you live in South Carolina or Minnesota, in which case the minimum remaining balance is $7,500 — and that your car is less than 10 years old with no more than 125,000 miles on the odometer.

 Chase Bank has stricter criteria for auto loan refinancing: The car must be less than five years old and have a maximum of 75,000 miles on it — 25,000 miles less than Bank of America’s limit.